Darien Disorderly Conduct Lawyer

 One key element of the crime of disorderly conduct is the state of mind of the person engaging in the conduct.
 C.G.S. §53-182 specifies that in order to be guilty, an individual must act with intent to cause inconvenience, annoyance or alarm, or in a manner that recklessly creates a risk thereof.

 Intent may be hard to prove and a Darien disorderly conduct attorney could argue that the accused person acted by mistake and without the requisite intent or recklessness.
 Recklessness is generally thought of as an unreasonable disregard for the likely consequences of an action.
-A skilled Darien lawyer could argue that this intent was not met in your disorderly conduct case.
+A skilled Darien lawyer could argue that this level of intent was not met in your disorderly conduct case.

 What are the Penalties for Disorderly Conduct?